rahulchilukuri/rahulchilukuri/study/readme/companies/crwd.md

 <!-- TOC --><a name="comparison-of-key-metrics"></a>
 ### Comparison of Key Metrics
 ![alt text](crwd.png)

+## HM
+When preparing for a Senior Software Engineer II interview at CrowdStrike, it's essential to anticipate questions that assess both your technical expertise and your alignment with the company's mission and values.
+Based on available information, here are some questions you might encounter:

+### Technical Expertise and Problem Solving
+#### Algorithm & Data Structures:
+Can you explain how you would design a system to process and store petabytes of data efficiently?
+How do you approach optimizing algorithms for large-scale systems?
+#### System Design:
+Describe a complex system you've designed in the past.
+What challenges did you face, and how did you address them?
+How would you design a scalable, high-availability microservices architecture for a global security platform?
+#### Security:
+Given CrowdStrike’s focus on cybersecurity, how would you go about detecting and preventing security breaches in a large cloud-based application?
+Can you describe how you would design an authentication system for a multi-cloud application?
+#### Performance and Scalability:
+What are some strategies you've used to ensure your code is scalable and performs well under load?
+How would you approach troubleshooting a performance bottleneck in a distributed system?
+### Technical Depth & Hands-on Experience
+#### Programming Languages & Tools:
+What programming languages do you feel most comfortable with, and how have you applied them in previous roles?
+Have you worked with real-time data processing frameworks?
+How did you integrate them into your solutions?
+#### Cloud Infrastructure & DevOps:
+What cloud platforms (AWS, Azure, GCP) have you worked with?
+How would you use them to support a scalable security solution?
+How do you handle CI/CD in a large, distributed environment?
+###  Collaboration & Leadership
+#### Cross-team Collaboration:
+How do you handle working with product managers and other engineering teams to define requirements and deliver features?
+Can you describe a time when you had to collaborate with a non-technical team or customer?
+How did you communicate technical concepts effectively?
+Mentorship:
+How do you approach mentoring junior engineers?
+Can you give an example of how you’ve helped someone grow technically?
+How do you ensure code quality and consistency across a large team of engineers?
+### Behavioral & Problem-Solving Skills
+Handling Failure:
+Can you tell me about a time when you faced a major setback in a project?
+How did you handle it, and what did you learn from it?
+Describe a time when a project didn’t go as planned.
+How did you get it back on track?
+Conflict Resolution:
+Have you had a disagreement with a colleague over a technical approach?
+How did you resolve it?
+Decision Making:
+Tell me about a time when you had to make a difficult technical decision.
+What factors did you consider, and what was the outcome?
+### Culture Fit
+Why CrowdStrike?
+What interests you about CrowdStrike and our mission to protect organizations from cybersecurity threats?
+How do you align your career goals with CrowdStrike’s values and growth trajectory?
+Ownership & Accountability:
+Can you describe a time when you took full ownership of a project or feature?
+What was the impact, and how did you ensure its success?
+### Knowledge of CrowdStrike Products
+Company Knowledge:
+How familiar are you with CrowdStrike’s Falcon platform and its components?
+What are some of the key challenges CrowdStrike might face in delivering security at scale, and how would you address them?

+### Technical Proficiency:

+Can you describe your experience with cybersecurity and incident response?
+What technology stacks have you worked with, and can you give an example of how you’ve used one to solve a complex problem?
+How would you approach scaling a web application to handle increased traffic and demand?

+### Problem-Solving and Design:

+Can you describe a project you managed from start to finish?
+What was your role, and how did you ensure the project was successful?
+Can you explain your design process for scaling systems?
+Leadership and Collaboration:

+Can you describe a time when you had to lead a team through a difficult project?
+What strategies did you use to ensure success?
+Can you describe a time when you had to work collaboratively on a project?
+What was your role, and how did you contribute to the team's success?

+### Company Alignment:

+Why do you want to work at CrowdStrike?
+Based on what you know of our company, how do you plan to reach goals with your team?
+Additionally, it's beneficial to prepare thoughtful questions to ask the hiring manager, such as:

+Can you describe the technical job ladder at CrowdStrike and how it relates to the management ladder?
+What are some projects you're excited about that this role would be involved in?

 <!-- TOC --><a name="key-questions-for-hiring-manager"></a>
 ## Key Questions for Hiring Manager